CHS Quality Initiatives

 CHS has a very extensive quality improvement/patient safety program.
 Some of the key initiatives that the organization has focused on are as follows:

 CHS Pinnacle Award for Quality & Patient SafetyInaugurated in 2015, the CHS Pinnacle Award for Quality & Patient Safety recognizes performance improvement projects from throughout the system, with winners announced at an annual conference held in the spring.
-Modeled after the Healthcare Association of New York State’s Pinnacle Award—which was presented to two CHS hospitals, St. Joseph and St. Catherine, in 2017—this is CHS’s way of honoring those who are enhancing the delivery of health care and promoting patient safety in both acute and continuing care settings.
+Modeled after the Healthcare Association of New York State’s Pinnacle Award—which was presented to two CHS hospitals for two consecutive years, 2017 and 2018—this is CHS’s way of honoring those who are enhancing the delivery of health care and promoting patient safety in both acute and continuing care settings.
 Clinical teams from all six CHS hospitals and the continuing care division submit collaborative projects with measurable results for consideration.
 In partnership with and support from The Joint Commission, this initiative reflects CHS’s No Harm Campaign and is a component of the system-wide Performance Improvement Plan.

 No Harm Campaign